John Brennan (American football): University of Michigan

 Brennan enrolled at the University of Michigan in 1935 where he became a member of the school's football and wrestling teams.
 He played guard for the Michigan Wolverines football teams from 1936 to 1938.

 As a sophomore in 1936, Brennan was a starter for Harry Kipke's football team that finished the season with a record of 1–6.
 At the end of the 1936 season, Brennan sparked a controversy when the Associated Press reported that he responded to a questionnaire about women students by saying that "four out of five co-eds are beautiful, and the fifth one comes to Michigan."
-The comment led one Michigan co-ed to reply with a slap at the football team, stating that, "Four out of five men are football players, and the fifth one comes to Michigan."
+The comment led one female Michigan student to reply with a slap at the football team, stating that, "Four out of five men are football players, and the fifth one comes to Michigan."

 After the poor showing in 1936, Brennan was one of the players who helped turn the program around in 1938 under new head coach Fritz Crisler.
 Brennan and All-American Ralph Heikkinen started every game at the two guard positions for the 1938 team—a team that finished with a 6–1–1 record and featured All-Americans Tom Harmon and Forest Evashevski in the backfield.

-The controversy over Brenna's comments about Michigan's co-eds followed him into his senior year.
+The controversy over Brennan's comments about Michigan's female students followed him into his senior year.
 In January 1939, he was voted the "queen" of the university's ice festival.
 The Associated Press picked up the story, which was printed in newspapers across the United States under headlines such as "Campus Beauty Weighs 201 Pounds and Are Coeds Piqued" and "Step Up and Take a Bow Miss Brennan".
 The AP story reported on the vote as follows:"Lantern-jawed John Brennan, 201-pound varsity football player and wrestler, was chosen 'queen' of the University of Michigan ice carnival in a campus outbreak of monkey-shining today. ...
 Brennan himself started a campus battle two years ago by observing that 'four out of five women are pretty, and the fifth comes to Michigan.'
 Campus aesthetes described Brennan a clipped blond of the type known as statuesque (reinforced concrete, chiseled with a blow torch)."

 Sports columnist, Henry J. McCormick, also picked up the story and wrote that the selection of the football player and heavyweight wrestler as queen of the ice carnival was the result of "skulduggery" in the balloting, which was traced to Brennan's earlier "direct slap at the pulchritude of Michigan's co-eds," a slap that spawned a campus squabble and "made for some very fine reading in the campus newspaper."